✨ Oleodigit: A major breakthrough for the oilseed industry! ✨

 Digitizing oilseed extraction processes -Towards an "Oil Mill of the Future

-The oilseed sector encompasses the production of vegetable oils and proteins, derived from meal extraction.
-It is at the heart of many industries, from food and feed to bioenergy, cosmetics and pharmaceuticals.
-In the current climate of climate change, this sector is challenged not only by the need to decarbonize, but also, and above all, by the need to improve the efficiency of its processes.
+The oilseed and protein crop sector encompasses the production of vegetable oils and plant proteins derived from meal .
+It is central to numerous industries, ranging from human and animal food to bioenergy, as well as cosmetics and pharmaceuticals.
+In the current context, marked by climate change, this sector now faces challenges not only in terms of decarbonization but also, and above all, in improving the efficiency of its processes.

 Today's oil mills need to optimize their processes, not only to guarantee the best possible quality for their products and co-products, but also to meet the challenges of climate change.
 This need is driven by a favorable national context, in which France is seeking greater protein autonomy.
 To date, however, there is no harmonized response from an often traditional industry, for which answers are often the fruit of internal, empirical development, based on accumulated historical experience.